Haelles/Indirect/README.md

-# Do Not Say It Directly: Generating Indirect Expression with Large Language Models
+# Do Not Say It Directly: Generating Indirect Expressions with Large Language Models
 Code, data and results for the paper "Do Not Say It Directly: Generating Indirect Expressions with Large Language Models".

 **Please refer to the Appendix in `extended_version.pdf`.**